LX-doctorAI1/M2KT/README.md

         You remove `--label_loss` or `--rank_loss` from the commonds.

 ## Citation
-Shuxin Yanga, Xian Wu, Shen Ge, S. Kevin Zhou, Li Xiao,Radiology Report Generation with a Learned Knowledge Base and Multi-modal Alignment.
+Shuxin Yang, Xian Wu, Shen Ge, S. Kevin Zhou, Li Xiao,Radiology Report Generation with a Learned Knowledge Base and Multi-modal Alignment.
 2022